bugthesystem/Flux/README.md

 - Batch size and buffer configuration significantly impact throughput
 - Memory mapping and cache-line alignment provide 10-20% improvements
 - Platform-specific optimizations can yield additional performance gains

-### Reliable UDP (Ring Buffer + BTreeMap) — Hybrid Window

-- Flux uses a hybrid receive window for reliable UDP:
-  - **Ring Buffer**: Handles in-order and near-in-order packets for O(1) delivery and cache efficiency.
-  - **Map (BTreeMap)**: Buffers packets that arrive far out-of-order (outside the current window).
-- **Decision logic:**
-  - If `seq` is within `[next_expected_seq, next_expected_seq + window_size)`, store in the ring buffer.
-  - If `seq` is outside this window, store in the map.
-  - On each delivery, check the map for the next expected sequence and move it into the ring buffer if present.
-- **Benefits:**
-  - Fast path for common in-order traffic.
-  - Robust handling of sparse, out-of-order arrivals.
-  - No slot overwrite or packet loss for extreme reordering.

-See `HybridWindow` in the codebase for implementation details.

 ## Installation